 The success of working from home is not for the undisciplined!
 Human beings were not meant to self-isolate indefinitely.
 Unfortunately, with the virus continuing to spread and new cases being reported in the cities that are reopening, companies need to weigh their options regarding which employees and/or entire departments should continue to work from home indefinitely and which employees should return to the office in the near term.

-There are many considerations to be undertaken prior to bringing employees back into the office including if the employer will:
+With effective covid management in mind, there are many considerations to be undertaken prior to bringing employees back into the office including if the employer will:

 - Implement mandatory testing

 - Institute daily temperature checks

 - Eliminating in person group meetings